allaboutapps/go-starter/README.md

 - [Docker Compose](https://docs.docker.com/compose/install/) (1.25 or above)
 - [VSCode Extension: Remote - Containers](https://code.visualstudio.com/docs/remote/containers) (`ms-vscode-remote.remote-containers`)

-The project makes use of the [Remote - Containers extension](https://code.visualstudio.com/docs/remote/containers) provided by [Visual Studio Code](https://code.visualstudio.com/).
-A local installation of the Go toolchain is *no longer* required when using this setup.
-Please refer to the above official installation guide how this works for your host OS.
+This project makes use of the [Remote - Containers extension](https://code.visualstudio.com/docs/remote/containers) provided by [Visual Studio Code](https://code.visualstudio.com/).
+A local installation of the Go toolchain is **no longer required** when using this setup.

+Please refer to the [official installation guide](https://code.visualstudio.com/docs/remote/containers) how this works for your host OS and head to our [FAQ: How does our VSCode setup work?](https://github.com/allaboutapps/go-starter/wiki/FAQ#how-does-our-vscode-setup-work) if you encounter issues.

 ### Quickstart